Off-Path TCP Hijacking in Wi-Fi Networks: A Packet-Size Side Channel Attack: Introduction

 Third, the attacker infers the sequence number of the target TCP connection.
 The attacker pretends to be the victim supplicant and crafts TCP packets to the server.
 Those crafted TCP packets carry the guessed sequence numbers.
-If the guessed sequence number is less than the next sequence number to be received, the server will return a \ack packet carrying the SACK\footnote{Selective acknowledgment (SACK) is an option in TCP that allows a receiver to acknowledge non-contiguous blocks of data received from the sender~\cite{rfc2018}.} option in the TCP header to the supplicant.
+If the guessed sequence number is less than the next sequence number to be received, the server will return a \ack packet carrying the SACK\footnote{Selective acknowledgment (SACK) is an option in TCP that allows a receiver to acknowledge non-contiguous blocks of data received from the sender.
+In this paper, we focus on exploiting the duplicate SACK option specified in RFC 2883~\cite{rfc2883}.} option in the TCP header to the supplicant.
 The SACK option in the TCP header will consume extra bits within the wireless frame.
 In contrast, if the attacker specifies a sequence number greater than the next sequence number, the return \ack packet from the server will not carry the SACK option.
 This subtle difference (\ie the variation in frame size) can be observed by the attacker to infer the correct sequence number.

+Fourth, the attacker proceeds to send forged \ack packets to the server, containing guessed acknowledgment numbers.
+If the specified acknowledgment number in the crafted TCP packet is below the server's accepted window, the server will reflect a challenge \ack packet (68-byte encrypted frame) to the victim supplicant.
+Otherwise, the server will discard the crafted packet or accepted it silently.
+By analyzing the size of the victim's encrypted frames, the attacker can easily infer the acknowledgment number of a target TCP connection.
+At this stage, the attacker has gathered all the necessary elements to hijack a TCP connection.